Block Cipher Vs Stream Cipher – the Difference Explained

 Wrapping Up!

 So, we know that encryption is the wall that stands between your sensitive data and the hackers.
-And the warriors that take care of this wall are the block and stream ciphers.
-Block ciphers are powerful in terms of security but slow.
-On the other hand, the stream ciphers have a limited scope of application but are faster than block ciphers.
+The block and stream ciphers are the warriors who take care of this wall.
+Block ciphers are powerful but slow in terms of security.
+On the other hand, stream ciphers have a limited scope of application but are faster than block ciphers.

 We hope this article was fruitful and you enjoyed reading it!